 In New Jersey (NJ) the demand for primary care providers has risen, driven by an increasing number of residents with health insurance, provisions for preventive care services in the Affordable Care Act, and an aging population.
-Concurrently, the need for psychiatric providers has surged in parallel to the mental illness and opioid crises as individuals seek comprehensive psychiatric care and medication-assisted treatment for substance use disorders.
-APNs are well poised to provide the workforce necessary to meet these increased demands, but the statutory requirement that an APN prescribes medications in accordance with a joint protocol with a licensed physician puts constraints on their accessibility, efficiency, and cost-effectiveness.
-In April 2020, recognizing the benefits of APN autonomy, Governor Murphy issued an Executive Order suspending the joint protocol requirement during the public health emergency associated with the COVID-19 pandemic, a waiver which remains in effect 4 years later, in concert with the existing general state of emergency in NJ.
-Since the suspension began, there have not been any reports to the NJ Board of Nursing that this policy has undermined patient safety.
+Concurrently, the need for psychiatric providers has surged in parallel to the mental illness and opioid crises as individuals seek comprehensive psychiatric care, and medication- assisted treatment for substance use disorders.
+APNs are well poised to provide the workforce necessary to meet these increased demands, but the statutory requirement that an APN prescribe medications in accordance with a joint protocol with a licensed physician puts constraints on their accessibility, efficiency, and cost effectiveness.
+In April 2020, recognizing the benefits of APN autonomy, Governor Murphy issued an Executive Order suspending the joint protocol requirement during the public health emergency associated with the COVID-19 pandemic.
+The suspension has now been statutorily extended to January 2022.
+Since the suspension began, there have been no reports to the NJ Board of Nursing that this policy has undermined patient safety.
 It is time for NJ to bridge the practice gap between what APNs are educated and clinically prepared to do, and what they are allowed to do because of an unnecessary and outdated law.
 It is time to permanently remove the joint protocol requirement from APN statutes.